Kenya-Rae/mani-and-me/README.md

 - Sorting and filtering via ascending descending was not consitently working for some categories.
 In order to fix this, I had to change the if statement to include elif to handle the logic correctly.
 - Payment input box was not display due to file path and typo within views.
 - Recieved "Bad Request: /checkout/cache_checkout_data/" after debugging my stripe_elements.js, checkout views.py and checkout.html.
 I found that JSON was not imported within checkout views.py file.
 After adding this payments and webhooks where successful again.
+- Order history was unable to be view when clicked due to no import of the order model.

 ## Deployments